skyshab/rootstrap-defaults/README.md

 ## Features

-Rootstrap is a collection of tools for use when implementing the WordPress Customize API in your theme or plugin.
+Rootstrap is a collection of tools for use when implementing the WordPress Customizer functionality in your theme.

-Rootstrap Customize Defaults allows you to define the default values to be used for customizer control defaults, and use these values as the fallback value when using the custom get_theme_mod function.
-This allows defaults for both settings and styles to be managed from a single place.
+Rootstrap Defaults simply creates a Collection of customizer defaults that can be added to and retrieved within the theme application.

 ### Installation